 Your industry can have a big impact on average click and read rates

-If you just look at metrics across the board, you can get a good idea of how your emails should be performing:
+If you just look at industry benchmarks across the board, you can get a good idea of how your emails should be performing:

-- Your average click-through rate should be about 2.5%.
+- Your average click-through rate should be between 2-5%.

 These numbers are great starting points, but your expected results may vary depending on your specific industry.